 Welcome to our Distribution Future Energy Scenarios (DFES).
 This document sets out our forecasts for how electricity generation and consumption may evolve in Central and Southern Scotland over the next 30 years.
-This document is an update to our December 2020 publication - our forecasts haven't changed, but we've now added information to
+These forecasts are updates to those we first published in December 2020 and re-published in May 2021, following the publication of the ESO's 2021 FES in July.